amackays/starter_hugo_academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Incoming PhD Student in Genetics and Genomics (UPGG)
+  - course: Incoming Ph.D.
+Student in Genetics and Genomics (UPGG)
     institution: Duke University
     year: 2022
   - course: B.A. in Biological Sciences & Environmental Studies